Photos 1900s 1910s

 2006 SOLD for $ 1.47M by Sotheby's

-A print in warm tones of the same size was sold for $ 770K by Sotheby's on December 12, 2012, lot 33.
+A print in warm tones of the same size as the example above was sold for $ 770K by Sotheby's on December 12, 2012, lot 33.
 Both hands are in opposition, in full light on the very dark skirt.
 The flexible fingers play.
 This image was also created in 1919.
-The print made around was kept by Stieglitz until the end of his life and thereafter belonged to Georgia.
+The print made in the 1920s or early 1930s was kept by Stieglitz until the end of his life and thereafter belonged to Georgia.

-A print in warm tones of the same size was sold for $ 770K by Sotheby's on December 12, 2012, lot 33.
+A print in warm tones of the same size as the example above was sold for $ 770K by Sotheby's on December 12, 2012, lot 33.
 Both hands are in opposition, in full light on the very dark skirt.
 The flexible fingers play.
 This image was also created in 1919.
-The print made around was kept by Stieglitz until the end of his life and thereafter belonged to Georgia.
+The print made in the 1920s or early 1930s was kept by Stieglitz until the end of his life and thereafter belonged to Georgia.